 Computer Science High School Challenge

-To celebrate “National Computer Science Education Week,” the Computer Science (CS) Department of the College of Information Science and Technology at the University of Nebraska at Omaha is sponsoring the 8th annual "Computer Science High School Challenge" which includes a CS Quiz Bowl and a Programming Competition on Friday, December 2nd, 2016.
-The Quiz Bowl will be from 10:00AM – 12:00PM and the Programming Competition will be from 1:00PM – 4:00PM (lunch will be provided).
-Your school is invited to form student teams (three students in each team plus a sponsoring teacher, up to two teams per event for each school) to participate.
+To celebrate “National Computer Science Education Week,” the Computer Science (CS) Department of the College of Information Science and Technology at the University of Nebraska at Omaha is sponsoring the 9th annual "Computer Science High School Challenge" which includes a CS Quiz Bowl and a Programming Competition on Friday, December 8th, 2017.
+The Quiz Bowl is from 10:00AM – 12:00PM and the Programming Competition is from 1:00PM – 4:00PM (lunch will be provided).
+Your school is invited to form student teams (three students in each team plus a sponsoring teacher, with up to two teams per event for each school) to participate.
 The two events are independent; you can choose to field teams in one or the other or both.
 A student can participate in one or both events.

-The Quiz Bowl will allow teams to demonstrate their knowledge in computer science and computing technology in questions similar to the College Board's AP computer science exams.
-The Programming Competition will test the teams’ programming abilities in solving some simple computational problems.
-Basic knowledge and experience in coding is expected.
-It should be a great fun for all!
+The Quiz Bowl allows teams to demonstrate their knowledge in computer science and computing technology by answering questions similar to those on the College Board's AP computer science exams.
+The Programming Competition tests the teams’ programming abilities in solving some simple computational problems.
+Basic knowledge and experience in coding expected.
+Machines will be provided for teams, or they may bring their own laptop to work on.
+Languages allowed are Java, Python, C, C++, and Ruby.
+Additional languages may be made available upon request.
+It should be great fun for all!

-Certificates and awards will be issued to winning teams and individuals.
+Certificates and awards are issued to winning teams and individuals.

 - High school name